zwvews/TemperatureNetwork/README.md

 # Temperature Net in PyTorch

 We provide a PyTorch implementation of Temperature Net.
-The code contains some unnecessary test lines and will be re-organized soon.
+The code contains some unnecessary test codes and will be re-organized soon.

 ## Prerequisites